AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ### Thumbnails

 In cases where an image is associated with the data, as in the case of a product, the data-table will display a thumbnail view of the primary or default image (typically the first image in a series of image).
 By default the thumbnail image will appear to the far left of the table (after select checkboxes when present).
-The thumbnail image is a ‘clickable target’ independent of the typical click behavior of the row.
+The thumbnail image is a 'clickable target' independent of the typical click behavior of the row.

 ![](../../_images/pattern-library/datatable49.jpg)